minhaz1217/devops-notes/68. reclaiming disk space from docker/README.md

 wsl --shutdown docker-desktop-data
 wsl --shutdown docker-desktop
-wsl --shutdown Ubuntu
 ```

 ### Run this to create a backup for all the current data
 ```
-wsl --export docker-desktop-data "D:\docker-desktop-data.tar"
+wsl --export docker-desktop-data "D:\docker-desktop-data.tar" wsl --export docker-desktop "D:\docker-desktop.tar"
 ```
+wsl --export docker-desktop "D:\docker-desktop-optimized.tar"

-### Run this to unregister all the wsls
+### Run this to unregister all the wsls ( this will also remove the .vhdx)
 ```
 wsl --unregister docker-desktop-data
 wsl --unregister docker-desktop
-wsl --unregister Ubuntu
 ```

 ### The .vhdx file should get removed automatically